-is an invertebrate with a trong longevity ranging from 30 to 150 vears.
-It is able to breed around 7-15 years old when its size exceeds about cm.
-In June-July, the ales take the sperma tozoons released by the males and the ovums are then fecundated.
-A few weeks later, the larvae (0.06 - 0.08 mm) which are also called glochidiae (a), are released and settle on the gills of a Salmonida (brown trout or Atlantic salmon) (b) Shortly after that, a cyst forms around each larva.
+breed around 7-15 years old tozoons released by the males and the ovums are ther fecundated.
+A few weeks later, the larvae (0,06 - 0,08 mm) which are also called glochidiae (a), are released and settle on the gills of a Salmonida (brown trout or Atlantic salmon) (b) Shortly after that, a cyst forms around each larva.
 Having reached a sufficient development stage in May or June of the following year, these larvae break free and bury ther selves in a clean substrate made up of sand or gravel when they will develop.
 At this point, they measure about 0,4 mm (c).
 Their benthic life (in sediment) lasts from 4 to 10 years after which the pearl mussels appear at the surface of the substrate (d).
-Until they reach sexual maturity, their mortality In Pont-Aven (Finistère), the river was paved with mussels rate is high : for 1 million of golchidiae, less than 10 of them named Kregen dour dous.
+Until they reach sexual maturity, their mortality In Pont-Aven (Finistère), the river was paved with mussels rate is high: for 1 million of golchidiae, less than 10 of them named Kregen dour dous.
 Fridour, a pearl gatherer working will become a mussel.